Table of contents

 Overview

-Its possible for you to have multiple backends enabled at the same time, for example you can have both New Relic and Opentelemetry enabled at the same time in the same span and they will both receive the same trace.
+Its possible for you to have multiple backends enabled at the same time, for example you can have both New Relic and OpenTelemetry enabled at the same time in the same span and they will both receive the same trace.

 Adding Tracing to your functions